Wealth Summit 2022 - Full Day Live Event

 In India, the property inherited is fully exempted from gift tax.
 However, the amount on the sale of the asset is taxable under capital gains.
 Calculation of capital gains from an inherited property is the sales proceed less than the original cost of purchase of the bequeathed.

-It may be short term or long term, depending much on the period for which the property or asset was held.
+It may be short-term or long-term, depending much on the period for which the property or asset was held.

 In the US, there is an inheritance or estate tax levied at the time of inheritance.
 But this is only levied if the bequeathed or the deceased individual was a US citizen, resident, or Green Cardholder.

-NRIs, PIOs, or American Indians will have to report the money that they are bringing in to the US from India.
+NRIs, PIOs, or American Indians will have to report the money that they are bringing into the US from India.
 They are to do this by filing Form 3520, an information return and not a tax return.
 Significant penalties are awaiting those who cannot file the said information return.

 There are two reasons why Form 3520 has to be filed by those who want to bring money from India to the US.
 One is that it proves a trail of the individual’s receipts.
-For example, an American India who inherited $100,000 or more and wishes to repatriate that amount to his US bank account will be able to establish the source of that money by filing Form 3520.
+For example, an American Indian who inherited $100,000 or more and wishes to repatriate that amount to his US bank account will be able to establish the source of that money by filing Form 3520.
 The same goes for an NRI who sold a property in New Delhi and wants to transfer the proceeds to his US bank account.

 It also establishes the basis of the inheritance of the individual.
 The basis here pertains to the fair market value of the inheritance during the death of the person who bequeathed the property to the individual filing the Form.

 The IRS requires the filing of Form 3520 during cases wherein the individual receives an inheritance of $100,000 or more.
-But tax experts suggest report inheritance even if the value is lower than $100,000 because it can establish a trail of receipts.
+But tax experts suggest reporting inheritance even if the value is lower than $100,000 because it can establish a trail of receipts.

 If the individual received separate gifts from related parties, the amount should be aggregated.
 For instance, the individual received $70,000 from an uncle in India and another $50,000 from another aunt.
 Because the aggregate amount of the cash gifts is $120,000, then he or she should file the Form.
 This must be particularly reported in Part IV of the said form.

-The due date for filing the Form 3520 is the same as the due date for annual income tax return filling.
+The due date for filing Form 3520 is the same as the due date for annual income tax return filling.